eagle-io/docs/source/topics/sharing_and_security/index.rst

 Every interaction with the system is authenticated to ensure the user performing the interaction or operation has permission to do so.

-Eagle.io provides 3 distinct types of user security:
+Eagle.io provides 3 distinct types of user security in additional to anonmyous public access:

 |